mkstp/tukey/index.md

 | FH | 0.000% |
 | HJ | 0.000% |
 | TOTAL | 0.071% |

+By comparison, we can apply the same 'creative ergonomic' strategies to Colemak Mod-DH which reduces its SFB frequency to 3.018% (this includes the aforementioned 2.5% duplicate key frequency of course).
+Which makes the Tukey layout arguably better than Colemak for SFB's.
+Notable conflicts with Colemak Mod-DH include 'UE' and 'EU', 'PT' and 'TP', 'WR' and 'RW' among others.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.